Business Planning

 READ MORE >

-Social business model canvas helps nonprofits and social entrepreneurs refine new business ideas without the need for expensive business plans.
+Learn about the social business model canvas – a widely used framework helping nonprofits and entrepreneurs refine new business ideas without the need for expensive business plans.

 READ MORE >